 Nelson likes to cite Alcoa Inc.’s experience as one of the most dramatic examples of a company turning itself around by listening to its employees.

-When (future Secretary of the Treasury) Paul O’Neill assumed control in 1987, the almost-100-year-old company had experienced a significant downturn and was losing customers.
+When future Secretary of the Treasury Paul O’Neill assumed control in 1987, the almost 100-year-old company had experienced a significant downturn and was losing customers.
 “A new CEO comes in, and all the stockholders and investors and so forth are expecting him to talk about a turnaround, making a profit and slashing budgets, and all the rest of it because the company has been losing money like crazy,” Nelson says.
 “But instead, he said we’re going to focus on one thing and one thing only: worker safety, which was a huge concern of his workforce.
 And literally within a year, within just one year, their profits hit a record high.
-By the time he stepped down, 13 years later, the company’s annual income was 500 percent larger than before.”
+By the time he stepped down, 13 years later, the company’s annual income was 500% larger than before.”

-Nelson cites another example of how an employee-centric policy can work in a small-business environment as well.
-New Richmond, Wis.-based JA Counter was founded in 1976 as an insurance agency and later expanded into the securities arena.
+Nelson cites another example of how an employee-centric policy can work in a small-business environment.
+New Richmond, Wisconsin,-based JA Counter was founded in 1976 as an insurance agency and later expanded into the securities arena.

 The company, which employed just 14 people, implemented a modest flextime and flex-place program based on one developed and implemented by Best Buy.
-As a result, JA Counter’s expenses decreased 23 percent and net income increased 94 percent, she says.
+As a result, JA Counter’s expenses decreased 23% and net income increased 94%, she says.

 Small-business people often think they can’t offer daycare or some other cost-challenging measure, Nelson says.
 “But one of the most basic steps that a person can do costs nothing except literally a moment of attention and time—that is, to systematically catch your employees, whether you have one of them or 50, in the act of doing something right.